wendy-c/grails4-react-spring-security-app/README.md

 -----

-#Testing your REST API:
+# Testing your REST API

-1. Run `curl -i 0:8080/api/animal` in your terminal should see somehting like this:
+1. Run `curl -i 0:8080/api/animal` in the terminal, we see that we are not authorized.

 ```
 HTTP/1.1 401